 This statutory duty applies to those authorities specified in Schedule 6 of the Counter Terrorism and Security Act 2015 which includes:

 Prevent is part of the government’s counter-terrorism strategy and aims to stop people becoming terrorists or supporting terrorism.

 Prevent works at the pre-criminal stage by using early intervention to encourage individuals and communities to challenge extremist and terrorist ideology and behaviour.

-The Prevent Strategy makes clear the important role that schools have to play in achieving these aims.
+The Prevent strategy makes clear the important role that educational institutions have to play in achieving these aims.
 It is an extension of the same safeguarding processes which the education sector already employs in order to effectively safeguard children from drugs, gang violence, alcohol abuse, and other forms of harm and crime.

 The pages on this site provide local educational institutions with helpful resources and information they might need to carry out their statutory duty and in meeting their non-legal responsibilities.